HemendraKhatik/FlackApp/README.md

 ## Flack Live
 ### [Click here]( https://flack-web-app.herokuapp.com/)

-## Run this project on your local machine
+## Run This Project on Your Local Machine

 1. Clone the repository to your local desktop
  ```